botblock/JavaBotBlockAPI/.github/CONTRIBUTING.md

 We accept pull requests for fixing issues or adding new features, but you have to follow those rules.

 ### Javadocs
-Please add javadocs comments to **all public methods the developer has access to.**
+Please add javadocs comments to **all public methods the developer has access to and should use.**
 Javadocs help developers to see what methods they can/should use and what those do.

 When adding Javadoc comments, follow this Styling choises.